FICUS XYLOPHYLLA Wall. ex Miq (1867) SECTION:CONOSYCEAE

 Habits: Large strangler to 30m locally common in areas of poor soils and peat swamp forest.
 Closely related to F. crassiramea and F. stupenda Berg (2005).

-Large leaf averaging 13-25cm (but up to 35cm long by 6-13cm wide with 6-8 pairs of side veins.
-The apex of the leaf is rounded with no or a very slight drip tip.
+Large leaf averaging 13-25 cm (but up to 50 cm long by 6-13 cm wide with 6-8 pairs of side veins.
+The apex of the leaf is rounded with no or a small drip tip.

-Distinguish: From both by the rounded leaf with no drip tip and the oblong figs without basal bracts.
-The leaf is significantly thicker and more solid than other Bornean figs.
+Distinguish: From F. crassiramea/ F. stupenda by the more rounded leaf with small or no drip tip and the oblong figs without basal bracts.
+The leaf is significantly larger thicker and more solid than most other Bornean figs, apart from Ficus stupenda.

 Sabah: Uncommon.
 Tanjong FR (Tawau), Lungmanis (Sandakan), Nabawan kerangas forest.
-According to Kitayama’s vegetation survey of Pulau Tiga on the west coast of Sabah, Ficus xylophylla is the most common fig on the island.
+According to Kitayama (1987) Vegetation of Pulau Tiga an island on the west coast of Sabah, Ficus xylophylla was the most common fig on the island.
+However a recent January 2020 survey by Shavez Cheema and Chun Xing Wong 1Stop Borneo Wildlife found no F. xylophylla but numerous F. drupacea.
+Kitayama’s report was obviously in error on this matter.

 Brunei: Berakas FR, Sg Liang Arboretum.
 Ulu Belalong.